JORDAN BESWICK, CSA

 His play “FREAK SHOW” (French translation/adaptation by Marianne Groves) was presented as part of the “Foire Saint-Germain” in Paris, starring Yvon Martin, Jeremie Covillault and Marie Julie Baup.
 Jordan preparing for a residency at La Fabrique Éphéméride in Normandy to develop the piece further, working with actors Patrick Verschueren, Jean-Baptiste Artigas and Chloe Hollings.

-As an acting coach, Jordan worked at the Lee Strasberg Theatre Institute in New York for four years, focusing on Audition, Acting for Film & TV and Script Analysis.
-He currently conducts intensive acting workshops at the Manufacture des Abbesses in Paris (1 year), France and the Institut für Schauspiel Film und Fernsehberufe (9 years) in Berlin, Germany.
-He worked at the legendary Studio VO/VF in Paris for 13 glorious years.
+As an acting coach, Jordan worked at the Lee Strasberg Theatre Institute in New York for four years, focusing on Audition, Acting for Film and TV, and Script Analysis.
+He currently conducts intensive acting workshops at the Manufacture des Abbesses (2 years) in Paris, France, the Institut für Schauspiel Film und Fernsehberufe (9 years) in Berlin, Germany, and the Actors Centre (2 years) in London, England.
+He worked at the renowned Studio VO/VF in Paris for 13 glorious years.
 He also coaches privately.
-His clients (past and present) include Rosario Dawson, Denis Menochet, Vincent Elbaz, Jocelyn Quivrin, Soko, Zineb Triki, Marie Gillain, Cécile Cassel, Olga Kurylenko, Helena Soubeyrand, Thorbjørn Harr, Julia Faure, Alice Taglioni, Marie Josée-Croze, Marie Denarnaud, Sophie-Charlotte Husson, Mona Walravens, Caroline Anglade, Vanessa Guide, Jina Djemba, Alexia Barlier, Jérémie Covillault, Alban Lenoir, Nicolas Bridet, Gaetan Kondzot, Léa Drucker, Anne Bouvier, Dimitri Storoge, Louise Monot, Marie-Julie Baup, Max Boublil, Sara Martins, Pierre-Olivier Mornas, Salim Kechiouche, Tony Harrisson Mpoudja, Armelle Deutsch, Mathieu Delarive, Salomé Stevenin, Deborah Grall, Julien Lucas, Louis-Karim Nebati, Isabelle Vitari, Hichem Yacoubi, Alexis Michalik, Alysson Paradis, Volodia Serre, Tatiana Gousseff, Karina Testa, Philippine Leroy Beaulieu, Coralie Audret, Xavier Lafitte, Pierre Boulanger, Alexis Moncorgé, Benoit Pétré, Véronique Lechat, Sophie Vonlanthen, Yann Rezeau, Anika Lehmann, Janina Elkin, Martin Baden, Daniela Holtz…
+His clients (past and present) include Rosario Dawson, Denis Menochet, Alban Lenoir, Vincent Elbaz, Jocelyn Quivrin, Soko, Zineb Triki, Marie Gillain, Cécile Cassel, Olga Kurylenko, Helena Soubeyrand, Frédéric Chau, Thorbjørn Harr, Julia Faure, Alice Taglioni, Marie Josée-Croze, Marie Denarnaud, Sophie-Charlotte Husson, Mona Walravens, Caroline Anglade, Clémentine Poidatz, Vanessa Guide, Jina Djemba, Alexia Barlier, Jérémie Covillault, Nicolas Bridet, Alexis Michalik, Gaetan Kondzot, Léa Drucker, Anne Bouvier, Dimitri Storoge, Louise Monot, Marie-Julie Baup, Max Boublil, Sara Martins, Pierre-Olivier Mornas, Salim Kechiouche, Tony Harrisson Mpoudja, Armelle Deutsch, Mathieu Delarive, Salomé Stevenin, Deborah Grall, Julien Lucas, Louis-Karim Nebati, Isabelle Vitari, Hichem Yacoubi, Alysson Paradis, Volodia Serre, Julie Judd, Tatiana Gousseff, Karina Testa, Philippine Leroy Beaulieu, Coralie Audret, Xavier Lafitte, Pierre Boulanger, Alexis Moncorgé, Benoit Pétré, Véronique Lechat, Sophie Vonlanthen, Yann Rezeau, Anika Lehmann, Janina Elkin, Martin Baden, Daniela Holtz…

 In casting, Jordan assisted Douglas Aibel on James Gray’s “LITTLE ODESSA” (Tim Roth, Edward Furlong, Moira Kelly, Vanessa Redgrave, Maximilian Schell) and Tim Robbins’ “DEAD MAN WALKING” (Susan Sarandon, Sean Penn).
 He also assisted Georgianne Walken and Sheila Jaffe on; “DENICE CALLS UP,” “DAYTRIPPERS,” “CRAZY FOR A KISS” and “CROCODILE SHOES.”
 As Mr. Aibel’s Casting Associate his credits include; M. Night Shyamalan’s “SIGNS” (Mel Gibson, Joaquin Phoenix, Cherry Jones, Rory Culkin, Abigail Breslin), Tim Robbins’ “CRADLE WILL ROCK” (Susan Sarandon, Emily Watson, John Cusack, Joan Cusack, Bill Murray, Vanessa Redgrave, Hank Azaria, Cary Elwes, Angus Macfadyen, John Turturro, Cherry Jones, Barnard Hughes, Barbara Sukowa), James Gray’s, “THE YARDS” (Mark Wahlberg, Joaquin Phoenix, James Caan, Ellen Burstyn, Faye Dunaway, Charlize Theron, Tony Musante), Boaz Yakin’s, “A PRICE ABOVE RUBIES” (Renee Zellweger, Christopher Eccleston, Allen Payne, John Randolph, Kim Hunter, Glenn Fitzgerald, Julianna Margulies) and Bart Freundlich’s, “THE MYTH OF FINGERPRINTS” (Julianne Moore, Noah Wyle, Roy Scheider, Blythe Danner, Michael Vartan, Hope Davis, James LeGros).